chicbass/chicbass.github.io/aem_ex_3.md

 3. AFM Forms

 >5
->A client who use'; AFM as a Cloud Service would like to increase content relevance through targeting and measuring across all channels.
+>A client who uses AEM as a Cloud Service would like to increase content relevance through targeting and measurement across all channels.
 Which two features should be used to achieve this goal?
 (Choose two.)

 1. **Create a Target Configuration in AEM as a Cloud Service**
 2. Enable and configure Adobe Analytics OSGi config in web console